In this fourth step the apostle Peter took to successfully grow his ministry, we see what triggered all the cash to flow.

 Having now lost their court battle over government funding for faith-based programs, freethinkers might be wise to put energy into visiting a local, grassroots Christian ministry.
 Then they'll see first-hand why most of America concurs with the sentiment of our government-issue currency: “In God We Trust.”

-www.fundingmyministry.com, to learn how to prove the value of your faith-based programs, so that together we can help freethinkers and other non-believers emerge from the darkness of ignorance to see The Light.
+I’d like also to suggest that my brothers and sisters in ministry consider visiting www.fundingmyministry.com, to learn how to prove the value of your faith-based programs, so that together we can help freethinkers and other non-believers emerge from the darkness of ignorance to see The Light.

 Tuesday, June 19, 2007